Last updated on December 17, 2021

 In 1864 Dennison set up another business, the Tremont Watch Company in Boston.
 His idea was to purchase the delicate components from Swiss manufacturers where labour costs were lower.
 The larger components he would produce in America.
 Dennison left a business partner in charge in America and moved to Zurich to oversee the Swiss operations.
 The Tremont Watch Company fell into financial difficulties in 1870 and failed.
 In 1871, Dennison moved to Birmingham, England, where he continued to be involved in watchmaking.
 In 1874, he identified a niche in the market for high-quality watch cases produced in large numbers and started a company.
 He patented many designs for air and watertight cases.

 Originating from a small workshop on the side of the family home, the company was called Dennison, Wigley & Company and it grew to produce 100,000 high-quality watch cases per year.
 Dennison died in 1895, and he was succeeded in business by his son, Franklin Dennison.
 The company was renamed the Dennison Watch Case Company Ltd in 1905 and continued as a successful business until 1967.
 The Dennison Watch Case Company failed in February 1967 due to insolvency and the factory in Birmingham ceased production.

-The company made cases from base metals and also gold. filled-gold and rolled-gold.
+The company made cases from different materials including silver, gold. filled-gold and rolled-gold.
 Filled-gold must include at least 5% of the total weight of the item in pure gold.
 Rolled-gold contains less than 5% of pure gold, but is many times thicker than simple gold plate.
 The thickness of the gold determines how long the item will last in normal use before the gold wears through and the base metal shows.

 A list of additional posts regarding antique watches can be found on the Guides page.